Trains77/T77Modifications/README.md

 # T77 Modifications

-This is a simple <em>Fabric</em> mod that makes some modifications to Minecraft, it is meant for my own private server, but you can use it too if you would like<br>
+This is a simple <em>Fabric/Quilt</em> mod that makes some modifications to Minecraft, it is meant for my own private server, but you can use it too if you would like<br>

-Ask for Forge and I'll confiscate your kneecaps
+Requires Fabric API or Quilted Fabric API<br>

+No Forge

 ## Features